mballard29/scripts/README.md

 ### GithubUL.sh
 The commands I don't like to type out when creating a Github repo from an existing folder on my local machine.
 Skips me a couple steps forward to actually naming and setting permissions for the repo on Github using the CLI.

+### Udemy Transcripts
+Sometimes it's easier to process information by listening.
+Sometimes it's easier to read, and when reading, being able to annotate with pens/pencils/highlighters is even better.
+Despite the user- and accessibility-friendly options human-proofread captions on Jason Dion's videos on Udemy, the rigidity of the transcript having to be read on a time-synced and -formatted can be slow, annoying, and limit further utility such as annotation.
+This script takes a saved html file, parses the html to output a simple text file of the transcript. <br>
+(*note: Udemy is not very developer friendly.
+Makes sense because the content hosted is paid.
+My script is simple and not very powerful, but it does help me in the right direction.
+Specific issues mentioned in comments in script.)